zytric/raj/_posts/2020-06-22-winning-at-command-conquer.md

 game.sendCommand([refinery.uid], { type: "sell" });
 ```

 I will stop fooling around here.
 We have enough knowlage winning a game.
 I tried a couple of games and replayed them.
-Now, as a high lever player 😈.
+Winner winner chicken dinner ✌.

 ## Final words

-Yes, this is just a old proof-of-concept game I stumbled upon.
+This is an old proof-of-concept game I stumbled upon.
 Good work Adityaravi Shankar writing it!
 Fun and educating playing around with the game and its concepts.
 I guess increasing security in a pure browser game will be hard, even if putting more logic at server side.
-It will still be possible to build auto-builders and other tools.
-If you gonna be a evil cheater as me I suggest you to be kind to your opponents and dont ruin to much of their fun ❤.
+It will still be possible to build cheat-tools e.g. a auto-builder in this case.
+Be kind to your opponents, dont ruin their fun ❤.